Senate Quietly Admits It Doesn't Protect Staffers' Personal Email Or Devices From Hacking

 That gap in security was brought front and center for Senate IT staffers on Jan.
 12, when cybersecurity firm Trend Micro announced findings that seven months earlier, the same Russian government hacking group responsible for hacking Democratic Party targets in 2016 had created a phishing campaign that specifically targeted Senate staffers’ emails.

 There’s no indication that the attempts were successful, and Trend Micro immediately alerted the FBI and the Office of the Sergeant at Arms, the agency responsible for Senate security, the firm said.
-Hours after Trend Micro’s report, multiple Senate staffers told BuzzFeed News, the Sergeant at Arms called a private meeting of Senate IT personnel to assure them that there was no real threat, as it had blocked the avenues the hackers would have tried to use.
+Hours after Trend Micro’s report, multiple Senate staffers told BuzzFeed News, the sergeant-at-arms called a private meeting of Senate IT personnel to assure them that there was no real threat, as it had blocked the avenues the hackers would have tried to use.
 It also sent them the following email:

 CYBERSECURITY ALERT: Potential Russia-Related Activity